 There are only two ways to create more wealth and prosperity: we can either work more or work more efficiently through increased productivity.
 Investments in R&D, innovation, more efficient production processes, machinery and equipment are critical to improvements in productivity and living standards.

-Improved productivity leads to better, higher-paying jobs.
+Improved productivity leads to better, higher-paying jobs, and therefore a higher standard of living.
 And in a context where there are manpower shortages in many sectors, investment is a way to increase production without necessarily having to employ more workers.

 More government intervention in the economy is not the answer to our economic challenges.
 Every time the government takes an additional dollar in taxes, or borrows it, this is a dollar that individuals or businesspeople will not be able to spend or invest.

-A 2018 study by the School of Public Policy at the University of Calgary found $14 billion worth of direct and indirect federal business subsidies.
-Some of these measures may be worth keeping, but most create unfair market distortions by favouring some companies or sectors at the expense of others.
+A 2018 study by the School of Public Policy at the University of Calgary found $14 billion worth of direct and indirect federal business subsidies every year.
+This number is certainly much higher today, the Trudeau government having announced in 2023 $32 billion in subsidies to only two companies producing batteries for electric vehicles, and planning to spend hundreds of billions of dollars in subsidies in the coming years to fight so-called climate change.
+Subsidies do not spur more economic activity.
+On the contrary, they create inefficiencies and market distortions by unfairly favouring some companies or sectors at the expense of others.